yaminivibha/WaveNetOptimization/README.md

 Thank you to Professor Kauotar and Professor Parijat Dube for holding the course COMS6998 High Performance Machine Learning at Columbia University in Spring 2023.
 We learned a great deal from the course and will carry the experience through future professional work and research.

 ## References
-Paine, T. L., Khorrami, P., Chang, S., Zhang, Y., Ramachandran, P., Hasegawa-Johnson, M. A., & Huang, T. S. (2016).
-Fast Wavenet Generation Algorithm. *ArXiv [Cs.SD]*.
-Retrieved from http://arxiv.org/abs/1611.09482

-van den Oord, A., Dieleman, S., Zen, H., Simonyan, K., Vinyals, O., Graves, A., … Kavukcuoglu, K. (2016).
-WaveNet: A Generative Model for Raw Audio. *ArXiv [[Cs.SD](Http://Cs.Sd/)]*.
-Retrieved from http://arxiv.org/abs/1609.03499

 Herrmann, V. (2017).
-Open Source PyTorch Wavenet implementation. *Github*.
+Open Source PyTorch Wavenet implementation.
+Retrieved from https://github.com/vincentherrmann/pytorch-wavenet

 Krishnamoorthi, R. (2020, March 26). *Quantization in PyTorch*.
 PyTorch.
 Retrieved May 11, 2023, from https://pytorch.org/blog/introduction-to-quantization-on-pytorch/

 Kuchaiev, O., Ginsburg, B., Gitman, I., Lavrukhin, V., Li, J., Nguyen, H., … Micikevicius, P. (2018).
 Mixed-Precision Training for NLP and Speech Recognition with OpenSeq2Seq. *ArXiv [Cs.CL]*.
 Retrieved from http://arxiv.org/abs/1805.10387

+Paine, T. L., Khorrami, P., Chang, S., Zhang, Y., Ramachandran, P., Hasegawa-Johnson, M. A., & Huang, T. S. (2016).
+Fast Wavenet Generation Algorithm. *ArXiv [Cs.SD]*.
+Retrieved from http://arxiv.org/abs/1611.09482

 Pednekar, S., Krishnadas, A., Cho, B., & Makris, N. C. (2023).
 Weber’s Law of perception is a consequence of resolving the intensity of natural scintillating light and sound with the least possible error. *Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences*, *479*(2271), 20220626. doi:10.1098/rspa.2022.0626

+van den Oord, A., Dieleman, S., Zen, H., Simonyan, K., Vinyals, O., Graves, A., … Kavukcuoglu, K. (2016).
+WaveNet: A Generative Model for Raw Audio. *ArXiv [[Cs.SD](Http://Cs.Sd/)]*.
+Retrieved from http://arxiv.org/abs/1609.0349